Post job

 A Mortgage Banker is specialized in offering financing to buy homes or refinance previous mortgages.
 They work as part of a banks loan department.

-In this section, we compare the average personal lines underwriter annual salary with that of a mortgage banker.
-Typically, mortgage bankers earn a $42,375 lower salary than personal lines underwriters earn annually.
+If we compare the average personal lines underwriter annual salary with that of a mortgage banker, we find that mortgage bankers typically earn a $42,375 lower salary than personal lines underwriters make annually.

-There are some key differences in responsibilities as well.
-For example, a personal lines underwriter responsibilities require skills like "dexterity," "insurance policies," "underwriting decisions," and "loss ratio."
+There are some key differences in the responsibilities of each position.
+For example, personal lines underwriter responsibilities require skills like "dexterity," "insurance policies," "underwriting decisions," and "loss ratio."
 Meanwhile a typical mortgage banker has skills in areas such as "customer service," "nmls," "federal regulations," and "bank products."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-The education levels that mortgage bankers earn is a bit different than that of personal lines underwriters.
+The education levels that mortgage bankers earn slightly differ from personal lines underwriters.
 In particular, mortgage bankers are 2.0% more likely to graduate with a Master's Degree than a personal lines underwriter.
 Additionally, they're 0.3% more likely to earn a Doctoral Degree.

 A credit officer is responsible for evaluating financial documents and account statements to determine the eligibility of an applicant for a loan option.
 Credit officers communicate with the applicant to discuss the loan process, explain the terms of service, and provide them alternative options that would fit their payment ability and loan needs.
 They create financial reports and recommend the qualified applicant to the manager for approval.
 A credit officer should have excellent communication and analytical skills, ensuring that the loan policies adhere to the federal and state regulations.

-But both careers also use different skills, according to real personal lines underwriter resumes.
-While personal lines underwriter responsibilities can utilize skills like "dexterity," "insurance policies," "underwriting decisions," and "loss ratio," some credit officers use skills like "credit risk," "credit analysis," "real estate," and "credit approval."
+Each career also uses different skills, according to real personal lines underwriter resumes.
+While personal lines underwriter responsibilities can utilize skills like "dexterity," "insurance policies," "underwriting decisions," and "loss ratio," credit officers use skills like "credit risk," "credit analysis," "real estate," and "credit approval."

 Loan officers are responsible for assisting borrowers on the best type of loans to avail and guiding the clients throughout the application process.
 A loan officer must be highly knowledgeable about different lending products, payment plans, loan regulations, and essential files for fast loan approval.
 Loan officers also act as the first point of contact, conducting an initial screening of the customers, process loan contracts and appropriate documentation, update account records, and respond to customer's inquiries.
 A loan officer also has the right to reject loan applicants who do not meet loan qualifications.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a personal lines underwriter is likely to be skilled in "dexterity," "insurance policies," "underwriting decisions," and "loss ratio," while a typical loan officer is skilled in "customer service," "origination," "loan origination," and "fha."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a personal lines underwriter is likely to be skilled in "dexterity," "insurance policies," "underwriting decisions," and "loss ratio," while a typical loan officer is skilled in "customer service," "origination," "loan origination," and "fha."

 A bank officer is in charge of overseeing the daily operations at banking establishments, ensuring efficiency and client satisfaction.
 Their responsibilities include gathering and analyzing requests, approving and denying loan applications, providing consultations, processing client requests, and producing progress reports.
 There are also instances where they sign important documents, delegate tasks, and resolve issues and concerns.
 Moreover, as a bank officer, it is essential to lead and encourage staff to reach goals, all while implementing the company's policies and regulations.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between personal lines underwriters and bank officers, there are some differences that are important to note.
 For one, a personal lines underwriter might have more use for skills like "dexterity," "insurance policies," "underwriting decisions," and "loss ratio."
-Meanwhile, some bank officers might include skills like "customer service," "real estate," "business development," and "bank products" on their resume.
+Meanwhile, some responsibilities of bank officers require skills like "customer service," "real estate," "business development," and "bank products. "